os-assignments/os-assignments.github.io/versions/v1/content/_index.md

 - Our studies will be based on principles of the [Unix](#unix) and [Linux](#linux) operating systems.
-- For all assignments, you will [use Git to clone provided source code from repositories on GitHub][git/github].
+- For all assignments, you will [use Git][git/github] to clone provided source code from repositories on GitHub.
 - [Mips assembly][mips] will be used to study the fundamental principles of how the operating system interacts with the hardware.
 To edit and execute Mips assembly programs we will use [Mars][mars] (Mips Assembler and Runtime Simulator).
-- [C programming][c] in an [Linux or macOS](supported-systems) environment will be used to further study a few important concepts.
+- [C programming][c] in an [Linux or macOS](supported-platforms) environment will be used to further study a few important concepts.
 - [Make][make] will be used to compile all C programming assignments.